Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Connectivity-Resources.md

 The module can optionally deploy [DDoS Protection Standard][about_ddos_protection_standard], and link Virtual Networks to the plan if needed.

 > **NOTE:**
-> Due to platform limitations, DDoS Protection plans can only be enabled for traditional virtual networks.
+> Due to platform limitations, DDoS protection plans can only be enabled for traditional virtual networks.
 Virtual Hub support is not currently available.

 <!-- comment added to prevent linting error #MD028-no-blanks-blockquote-->